NEDERLANDS // ENGLISH

 Happy Ocean is just as quiet as most other areas in the morning.
 The first performance of the park’s sea lion show has approximately 10 spectators…

-… and I get a private ride on Happy Valley’s tiniest rollercoaster.
+… and I get a private ride on Happy Valley’s tiniest roller coaster.
 This is Coastal Ant, a kiddie coaster built by Chinese manufacturer Golden Horse.
-It’s rather uncomfortable and shaky, but it brings me one step closer to my coaster-bingo.
+It’s rather uncomfortable and shaky, but it brings me one step closer to my coaster bingo.
 Thank goodness that you don’t need a child to ride those Asian kiddie coasters.

 Empty queue… great!

 Another coaster which is mainly ridden for my coaster counter is Crazy Elves.
-This ride reminds me of rollercoasters which can be found on Belgian or Dutch funfairs and that’s not a good thing.
+This ride reminds me of roller coasters which can be found on Belgian or Dutch funfairs and that’s not a good thing.
 It looks cheap and it feels cheap.

-Monorails are cool, even if they’re inverted.
+Monorails are cool, especially if they’re inverted.